florianwagnerdotme/florianwagnerdotme.github.io/_posts/2021-29-10-jailbreaking-iOS14.markdown

 # Requirements to use the checkra1n jailbreak

-To jailbreak you iOS device you will need a device to execute the [checkra1n][checkra1n] application from.
-If you have a notebook or desktop PC with Linux or macOS ready to go, this is time to get the engine started.
-MS Windows is currently not supported by the checkra1n authors - I would recommand you either try to execute the script with the [Windows Subsystem for Linux][WSL] (I have never tested this) or to create a bootable usb stick with e.g. [Ubuntu][ubuntu] and execute checkra1n from the live system.
-Due to the handling of USB devices in virtual machines jailbreaking your iDevice will not work out of a Linux/macOS virtual machine.
+To jailbreak your iOS device you will need a notebook or desktop PC with Linux or macOS ready to go.
+MS Windows is currently not supported by the checkra1n authors.
+I would recommend you either try to execute the script with the [Windows Subsystem for Linux][WSL] (I have never tested this) or to create a bootable usb stick with e.g. [Ubuntu][ubuntu] and execute checkra1n from the live system.
+Due to the handling of USB devices in virtual machines, jailbreaking your iDevice will not work out of a Linux/macOS virtual machine.
 On native macOS you will not have any problem to follow my instructions.
 On Linux you have to download the bash script and run it within the CLI (don`t forget to give it execution permissions ;-).
 For an easier follow along I have listed the steps to jailbreak your iPhone/iPad below.
 What I show you has been successfully tested on my Macbook with macOS Monterey 12.0.1 and my iPhone 6s with iOS 14.7.1 installed.

 # Hints and disclaimer:

-* You will need a USB type A to lightning cable to directly connect your iPhone/iPad to your computer (USB C to ligtning cables were not working for me).
+* You will need an original Apple cable (USB-A on one side and Lightning on the other) to directly connect your iPhone/iPad to your computer (USB-C on one and Ligtning on the other did not work for me).
-* Notice that this will not work with any kind of docking station, it has to be the USB A to lightning cable connect directly from your computer to the iDevice.
+* Notice that this will not work with any kind of third party docking station (mac adapters might work).
-* If you do this with an iPhone 8s up to the iPhone X you have to activate the "Skip A11 BPR check" (open checkra1n app --> Options --> activate "Skip A11 BPR check"), before starting the Jailbreak process.
-Other then that you can follow along the process like discribed below.
+* If you do this with an iPhone 8s up to the iPhone X you have to activate the "Skip A11 BPR check" before starting the Jailbreak process (open the checkra1n app --> Options --> activate "Skip A11 BPR check").
 * Make sure that your phone has enough charge before you try this - 50% should be enough.
 * Prior execution of the steps below make sure that you deactivate the pin/passcode/touchID/FaceID login.
-* Again, please do not use your productivly used iDevice for this.
-Jailbreaking our iDevice removes important security restrictions from your device.
+* Again, please do not use your iDevice with pernal data for this.
+Jailbreaking your iDevice removes important security restrictions!
-* checkra1n is a semi-tethered jailbreak variant which means that it will last until the device restarts.
+* Checkra1n is a semi-tethered jailbreak variant which means that it will last until the device restarts.
 * Take note that jailbreaking your iOS device with this method can be reversed but that I will not take any responsibility for any damage to your devices that might occure.
 Do your research aside from this article and make sure that you understand what you do before taking any action.
 * All techniques provided in my articles are solely meant for ethical hacking, educational purposes or personal use.
 * **Please be aware that a failure while jailbreaking your device can damage your device permanently and irreversably!**

 # Jailbreaking iOS 12.0-14.7.1 with checkra1n

-Step 1: Downlaod the latest version of checkra1n from the offical website: [https://checkra.in][checkra1n] --> "Get the beta now" - make a selection for the installer based on your environment.
+Step 1: Download the latest version of checkra1n from the offical website: [https://checkra.in][checkra1n] --> "Get the beta now" - make a selection for the installer based on your environment.
 Normally it will detect your environment automatically.

 ![checkra1n website]({{ site.url }}/assets/article2/1checkra1nWebsite.png){: .center-image}